7 Brew

 7 Brew Coffee is an American chain of drive-thru only coffeehouses.
-It was founded in Rogers, Arkansas in 2017, but has since expanded significantly and now has a presence nationwide.
-The company's name is derived from the fact that its original menu included 7 different coffee drinks, but this number has since expanded significantly.
-Christian origins for their name have also been suggested.
+It was founded in Rogers, Arkansas, in 2017, but has since expanded and now has a presence throughout the United States.
+The company's name is derived from its original menu including 7 different coffee drinks, but this number has since expanded.

-As of October 14, 2025, it has exactly 500 locations nationwide, with each location having an average unit volume of approximately $2 million.
+As of June, 2026, 7 Brew has more than 750 locations nationwide, with each location having an average unit volume of approximately $2 million.
 The company's president is Chris Dawson, and its CEO is John Davidson as of February 2024.

 History

 7 Brew was created in 2017, with its first location opening in Rogers, Arkansas.

-In 2023, the franchisee Motley 7 Brew formed, backed by Orangewood Partners and Anchor Point Management Group, with the plan to open 125 7 Brew locations.
-As of October 2025, over 20 of these locations have opened.
+In 2023, Motley 7 Brew established as a franchise and expanded to over 20 locations by October 2025, supported by investments from private equity groups.

-In 2024, the American alternative investment company Blackstone Inc. made a growth equity investment in 7 Brew that allowed it to expand significantly, though it still had about 190 locations nationwide before this point.
+In 2024, the American alternative investment company Blackstone Inc. made a growth equity investment in 7 Brew that allowed it to expand, though it still had about 190 locations nationwide before this point.
 7 Brew opened 141 locations throughout 2024 and had a sales increase by 162% to $502 million, ending the year with 321 locations.

 In September 2025, the private investment firm Franchise Equity Firms acquired 7 Crew, 7 Brew's second largest franchisee, which is expected to increase its size by over 200 locations.
 Taco Bell, Jersey Mike's, and Walmart also started business relations with the company in 2025.
-On September 24, 2025, 7 Brew announced that it would be partnering with American YouTube channel Dude Perfect, with plans for appearances in their content as well as a Dude Perfect-themed beverage underway.
-It opened its 500th location in Toms River, New Jersey in October 2025.
+On September 24, 2025, 7 Brew announced that it would be partnering with American channel Dude Perfect, with plans for appearances in their content as well as a Dude Perfect-themed beverage underway.
+It opened its 500th location in Toms River, New Jersey, in October 2025.
+By 2026, 7 Brew has grown to more than 700 locations across 38 states.

+On June 15th, 2026, they celebrated the opening of their 777th location.

+On August 12, 2026, 7 Brew Coffee launched its mobile ordering app.